javilobo8/api-ts/README.md

 * Add DB/models
 * Add middlewares
-* Fix Jest module resolver
+* Use other test framework

 ## Installation